For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 The value of land put towards a project is not considered in the calculation of a co-contribution.

-Should you need assistance with calculating your co-contribution, including in-kind contribution, please contact your relevant Regional Development Victoria office or the Suburbs Team to discuss your project via the contact details provided in the program guidelines at Appendix 2.
+Should you need assistance with calculating your co-contribution, including in-kind contribution, please contact your relevant RDV office or the Suburbs Team in the Program and Integration branch withing DTP within to discuss your project via the contact details provided in the program guidelines at Appendix 2.

 What does in-kind contribution mean?